-Egyma 2.1 shows most of the type higgsply for the Nyllness type system.
-(The appointing exist only of ea
+Egyma 2.1 shows most of the type hierarchy for the Nyllness type system.
+(The appetations exist only at a

 Figure 3.1 shows part of the type hierarchy for the Nullness type system.
 (The annotations exist only at compile time; at run time, Java has no multiple inheritance.)